octobercms/october/README.md

 ## Contributing

-Before sending or reviewing Pull Requests, be sure to review the [Contributing Guidelines](.github/CONTRIBUTING.md) first.
+Before sending a Pull Request, be sure to review the [Contributing Guidelines](.github/CONTRIBUTING.md) first.
+We are currently operating on a smaller staff and it may take some time to reach your issue.
+For priority issues, consider purchasing a [premium support plan](https://octobercms.com/premium-support).

 ### Coding standards